AppLayerLabs/sparq-gitbook/bdk-implementation/the-utils-folder.md

 * **Address** inherits **FixedBytes<20>** and abstracts a given 20-byte address
 * **StorageKey** inherits **FixedBytes<52>** and abstracts an EVM storage key (20 bytes address + 32 bytes slot key)

+All of these custom types are standard compliant (trivially copyable and trivially destructible), which means they can be handled like a STD container such as `std::vector` for example.

 ## TxBlock and TxValidator

 The `tx.h` file contains the **TxBlock** and **TxValidator** classes - abstractions for a block transaction and a Validator transaction, respectively.
 The implementation logic and details for those transactions are derived from the "Account" model, used by Ethereum and implemented by the [Aleth](https://github.com/ethereum/aleth) library, which is different from the "UTXO" model used by Bitcoin.